 Posted 04th May

-The 18 Australian women who have lost their lives due to domestic violence this year were honoured at a solemn gathering at Town Beach on National Domestic Violence Remembrance Day, on Wednesday 4 May.
+The 13 Australian women who have lost their lives due to domestic and family violence so far in 2023 were honoured at a quiet gathering at Town Beach on National Domestic and Family Violence Remembrance Day, on Wednesday 3 May.

-Liberty Domestic and Family Violence Specialist Services paid respect to women who have been killed by their partners or former partners so far in 2022, laying 18 roses and pausing for a minute’s silence.
+Liberty Domestic and Family Violence Specialist Services paid respect to the women killed by their partners, former partners or family members this year, reading out each woman’s name and the circumstances of her death, laying 13 roses and pausing for a minute’s silence.

-Liberty CEO Kelly Lamb said Domestic Violence Remembrance Day was a chance for members of the community to express their grief and call for an end to domestic violence.
+Liberty CEO Kelly Lamb said Domestic and Family Violence Remembrance Day was a chance for the Liberty team and members of the community to express their grief and call for an end to domestic violence.

 “This national day of remembrance reminds us that we can prevent future deaths with the right interventions, education and specialist support services like Liberty,” Mrs Lamb said.

-“Locally, more than 1200 women and children experiencing domestic violence sought support through Liberty last financial year.
+“Locally, more than 1200 women and children experiencing domestic and family violence sought support through Liberty last financial year.

-“As well as raising awareness and sparking conversations, we also want to provide people with information and links to services, so they can better understand, prevent and stop domestic and family violence,” Mrs Lamb said.
+“As well as raising awareness, we also want to provide people with information and links to services, so they can better understand, prevent and stop domestic and family violence,” Mrs Lamb said.

 Across the country today, domestic violence services and members of the community will be gathering to remember the lives lost with candlelight vigils and commemorative services.